indexmod/indexmod-old/kolhui.md

 title: Kolhui
 permalink: kolhui
 layout: default
-published: true
-shortname: KLHI
+originlang: Rus. / Eng.
-originspell: Шаблон
+originspell: Original spell
-appearing: Updated
+appearing: Updated / Est. / Born
+city: Moscow
 birth: 2018
-city: Moscow
-facebook: '500000'
-instagram: '500500'
-youtube: '600000'
-vimeo: '100'
-twitter: '400'
-tumblr: '900'
-vkontakte: '0'
+givenname: Given name
+familyname: Family name
+othername: Other name
+venue: Red Square
+founder: Founder
-origin: Russian
+origin: a / an Russian
-profession: English language wiki
+profession: writer based in Europe
 photo: This is sample for image caption
-photographer: Andrei Dei
+photographer: Photographer
-source: Indexmod Blockchainpedia
+source: Source
-photographerurl: dei-andrei
+photographerurl: index
 sourceurl: index
-founder: 'Andrei Dei'
+shortname: KOLHUI
+facebook: 0
+instagram: 0
+youtube: 0
+vimeo: 0
+twitter: 0
+tumblr: 0
+vkontakte: 0
+soundcloud: 0
+pinterest: 0
 ---

 (Rus. Колхуи, колдовские художники, "witchcraft artists", est. 2002, Saint Petersburg) is a group, about 13 participants, of artists, also artist Nikolai Kopeikin one of the founders, formed in 2002 to explore so called multrealism <span id="a1">[\[1\]](#f1)</span>.
 The works of the group's participants are in more than 30 museums of Russia and abroad.
 Exhibitions of the group, with different composition, about 15 in Moscow, St. Petersburg, Geneva, V. Novgorod, etc.

 ![(Image correspondent to the article of “{{ page.title }}”.
 To see an image try another browser!)]({{ site.url }}/images/{{ page.permalink }}.jpg)